May 8, 2022

 Disclaimer: Partnerships & affiliate links help us create better content.
 Learn how.

-Along with Venmo, PayPal and Cash App have rapidly developed a popular reputation for convenient transactions.
+Venmo, PayPal, Cash App, WorldRemit, and Zelle have rapidly developed a popular reputation for convenient transactions.
 But let’s get one thing straight, there are risks to using these apps—just like every other digital platform that stores sensitive information.
 So, let’s go over those risks, how secure these apps are, common scams on the rise, and tips to give you an extra sense of security when using them.

-*Paypal does offer buyer-seller protection, but Venmo and Cash App do not.
+*Paypal does offer buyer-seller protection, but Venmo, Cash App, and, Zelle do not.

 Generally, these apps are safe to use.
 They all use similar encryption standards to keep your personal information and money safe from dangerous parties.
 Below we summarize the security systems they have in place and how you can contact support with any questions.